bentoml/BentoML/README.md

 [![documentation_status](https://readthedocs.org/projects/bentoml/badge/?version=latest)](https://docs.bentoml.org/)
 [![join_slack](https://badgen.net/badge/Join/BentoML%20Slack/cyan?icon=slack)](https://join.slack.bentoml.org)

-BentoML simplifies ML model serving and deployment.
+BentoML simplifies ML model deployment and serves your models at production scale.

 👉 [Pop into our Slack community!](https://l.linklyhq.com/l/ktOh) We're happy to help with any issue you face or even just to meet you and hear what you're working on :)